flameshot-org/flameshot/README.md

 - Press `Enter` or `Ctrl + C` when you are in a capture mode and you don't have an active selection and the whole desktop will be copied to your clipboard!
 Pressing `Ctrl + S` will save your capture in a file!
 Check the [Shortcuts](#shortcuts) for more information.

-- Execute `flameshot` without parameters to launch a running instance of the program without taking actions.
+- Execute the command `flameshot` without parameters or use the "Launch Flameshot" desktop entry to launch a running instance of the program without taking actions.

 ## Compilation
 ### Debian